mvscorg/bugmark-slides/src/bugmark-intro.md

 > "I bet $10 that every issue in which Bob is counterparty to a reward this year gets closed."

+> "I bet that any project in which NO published contracts are countered for one month will see a drop in the contributor count month over month until that is reversed."

 Verifiable, immutable data is suitable for secondary markets.
 Those markets can also provide intelligence.
-Reputation of Bob, for instance.

 ---

 ## Many more

-There are more.
 Check out user stories, or add some - here:

 https://github.com/mvscorg/bugmark/wiki/Dapp-Design#user-stories